Manage AI Visibility Tracking

 - Pricing model

-Before creating configurations, set up your Key Items library - the product features and capabilities you want to track across all AI conversations.
+Before creating configurations, set up your Key Items library—the product features you want to track across all AI conversations.

-Access Key Items Management: Navigate to Manage Key Items in your SERP360 dashboard to manage your feature library.
+Access Key Items: Navigate to Manage Key Items in your SERP360 dashboard.

-What Are Key Items?
-Key Items are the specific product features, capabilities, and differentiators you want to monitor in AI conversations:
+What are Key Items?
+These are specific product features and capabilities you want to monitor:

 - Core product functionality ("Real-time reporting dashboard")